The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Size and Weight

-The most common dimensions are 56 x 36 x 23 cm | 22 x 14 x 9 in – with height, width and depth adding up to 115 cm | 45 in.ย By pure maths, this gives you about 46 litres – the (maximum) luggage size you are looking for when finding your perfect carry-on travel pack.
+• The most common dimensions for carry-on are 56 x 36 x 23 cm | 22 x 14 x 9 in (with the height, width and depth adding up to a maximum of 115 cm | 45 in).
+By pure maths, this gives you about 46 litres – which is also the (maximum) luggage size you want to consider when looking for your perfect carry-on travel pack.

 Hand Luggage vs Personal Item